DEVSENSE/phptools-docs/docs/vs/Editor/syntax-highlighting.md

 ![PHP/HTML syntax highlighting](imgs/php-highlighting.png "PHP/HTML syntax highlighting.")

-Moreover, when PHP Editor finds a syntax error or a logical error, the corresponding expression is underlined with a red wave and the error detail is listed in Visual Studio Error List tool window.
+Moreover, when PHP Editor finds a syntax error or a logical error, the corresponding expression is underlined with a red wave and the error detail is listed in the Visual Studio Error List tool window.

 ## Settings